Narendra3002/bigdata-ingestion-api/docs/architecture/architecture.md

 ## 1. Overview
 This architecture supports:
-- Ingestion of 70M–700M+ records from multiple formats
+- Ingestion of **70M–700M+** records from multiple formats
 - Schema normalization and deduplication
 - Scalable storage using PostgreSQL
 - Fast credit‑regulated API using FastAPI
 - API logging, authentication, pagination, and filtering
+- Support for future scale-up to distributed systems

 ---